samirsatam/abacus/README.md

 # abacus_insights
 Provide an example of a SpringBoot REST service that conforms to the following specification.
 Please include class UML diagram, sequence diagram, and unit tests where applicable.
 Please include build instructions for building and running your application.
+(See build /run instructions below)

 The application must support the following methods and endpoints: